Challenge

 It is relatively common for older, unlined landfills to negatively impact the downgradient groundwater quality, even if they have been capped.
 These impacts often produce a definable groundwater plume characterized by typical leachate-related constituents such as elevated chlorides and TDS, and low pH.
 More often than not, the plume also contains elevated chlorinated volatile organic compounds (VOCs) that are either contained in household waste in small amounts or discharged into the landfill in larger quantities.
 Large concentrations of volatile and semi-volatile organics are more common downgradient of older solid waste landfills.

-Figure 2: Off-Site Groundwater Investigation
+Off-Site Groundwater Investigation

 Groundwater Investigaton

-A typical design of a downgradient containment system includes groundwater modeling to identify the number, location, and pumping rate of vertical extraction wells that are necessary to capture the plume
+A typical design of a downgradient containment system includes groundwater modeling to identify the number, location, and pumping rate of vertical extraction wells that are necessary to capture the plume.

 Approach